perllb/ctg-sc-cite-seq-10x/README.md

 # ctg-sc-adt-rna-10x
 ## Nextflow pipeline for processing of 10x chromium cite-seq with rna+adt data with cellranger.

-- Only needs one samplesheet with description of each sample, and the feature.csv list with antibody tags
-- Supports mm10 and hg38 references, but can also be run with custom reference genome and annotation (must be added via nextflow.config).
-See custom genome below.
-- Must be run project-wise (one project (rna+adt) per run)

-## USAGE

-1. For reproducibility, create a project / run directory in which you clone this repository, containing the nextflow.config, nf-pipeline, bin
-2. Clone and build the Singularity container for this pipeline: https://github.com/perllb/ctg-sc-adt-rna-10x/tree/master/container/sc-adt-rna-10x.v6
+1. Clone and build the Singularity container for this pipeline: https://github.com/perllb/ctg-sc-adt-rna-10x/tree/master/container/sc-adt-rna-10x.v6
-3. Edit the nextflow.config file to fit your project and system.
-Set current directory as `basedir`. (from where you execute the pipeline).
+2. Prepare the `feature ref` csv.
+See section `Feature reference` below
-4. Edit your samplesheet to match the example samplesheet.
+3. Edit your samplesheet to match the example samplesheet.
 See section `SampleSheet` below
+4. Edit the nextflow.config file to fit your project and system.
 5. Run pipeline
 ```
 nohup nextflow run pipe-sc-adt-rna-10x.nf > log.pipe-sc-adt-rna-10x.txt &